rlidgi/rlidgi/README.md

 ### Hi there 👋
 I'm Yaron.
 I'm currently a Masters student in Applied Statistics.
-I am planning to be a Actuary, and have several preliminary exams passed.
-I have experience programming in R, Python, SAS, C++, and VB.net.
+I have experience programming in R, Python, and SAS.
 Additionally, I have extensive experience with statistical analysis and machine learning.

 <!--
 **rlidgi/rlidgi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.